mbloom88/github_workflow_guide/README.md

 | hotfix | master | master, develop | Branch naming convention is hotfix-#.
 Hotfix branches are very much like release branches in that they are also meant to prepare for a new production release, albeit unplanned.
 They arise from the necessity to act immediately upon an undesired state of a live production version.
 When a critical bug in a production version must be resolved immediately, a hotfix branch may be branched off from the corresponding tag on the master branch that marks the production version.
 The essence is that work of team members (on the develop branch) can continue, while another person is preparing a quick production fix. |

 ## Project Workflow
+Note that commands in this section use angled brackets (e.g. <url>) to signify where the user should fill in the field.
+The angled brackets should be left out in the actual commands.

 ### Cloning from a Remote Repo
 When starting out, the following commands can be used to clone a specific project branch from the remote repo.